 Two separate groups of parents of educationally disadvantaged, Latino and Native American students filed education adequacy litigations in the spring of 2014 against the State of New Mexico and its Public Education Department.
 The suits charge that New Mexico is denying children the “uniform and sufficient education” guaranteed by Art XII §1 of the state constitution, and one suit claims violations of the state constitution’s equal protection clause as well.

 The first suit, Yazzie v.
 State of New Mexico, brought by the New Mexico Center on Law and Poverty, criticizes funding mechanisms in the state’s current education system, which has 24 separate components to its foundation funding formula, and highlights a 2008 American Institute for Research cost analysis that concluded that operational expenses were underfunded by approximately $350 million deficit in operational expenses.
-The public education budget has continued to decrease since those numbers were reported.
 The second suit, Martinez v.
 State of New Mexico, brought by the Mexican American Legal Defense and Educational Fund, challenges the state’s “punitive” teacher evaluation system.
 In New Mexico, teacher evaluations are based 50% on student performance as assessed through student test scores and school rankings.
 According to the plaintiffs in Martinez, this system is irrational and discourages quality teachers from applying to or staying in New Mexico’s schools.
 The Mexican American Legal Defense and Educational Fund also broadened its lawsuit in June 2014 to contest New Mexico’s financing of special education programs for disabled students in public schools.

 In October 2014, a New Mexico state court judge denied the state’s motion to dismiss the Martinez case.
 In denying the state’s motion to dismiss, the court explicitly affirmed that education is a fundamental right in New Mexico.